CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

     `transform` of `input` items and `transform-expected` and `transform-actual` of `output` items.

-    Grouped transformations are applied to values after global and file-specific ones.
+    Grouped transformations are applied to values after global, file-specific and test-specific ones.

-    **Note** that grouped transformations currently work only with expected values that are strings, integers or `dict`s with key `"value"`, not with other types of values.

     If untransformed tests should also be generated, the list must also include an empty `dict` `{}`.